accidental/omniauth-vimeo/README.md

 # OmniAuth Vimeo

+Updated to work with current Vimeo API (v 3.2).

 This is an OmniAuth strategy for authenticating to Vimeo.
 To use it, you'll need to sign up for an OAuth Application ID and Secret on the [Vimeo Applications Page](https://developer.vimeo.com/apps).